TomesGmbH/legal-docs/idana-app/privacy-policy/en-US.md

 ### 4\.
 Patient data

-Patient data entered into Idana is encrypted using a password known only to the customer.
+Patient data entered in Idana is encrypted in such a way that it can only be decrypted with the help of a separate password - called a PIN.
 This password is to remain within the group of persons authorized to work with patient data.

-Neither Tomes GmbH nor the operators of the data centers used have access to the key.
+Neither Tomes GmbH nor the operators of its commissioned data centres have access to the key or unencrypted patient data (exception: see section 3.3 E-mail service).
 The encrypted patient data can therefore be regarded as anonymous data.

 The encrypted data is transmitted to Tomes GmbH to be stored and made available to the customer for retrieval at any time and from any location.
 The customer can delete encrypted data any time within the desktop app.